dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 **Parameters**

-`filePath`: The file path of the JSON file.
+`[in] filePath` The file path of the JSON file.
+`[in out] error`  The error occurs when the JSON data is invalid.
+You may specify nil for this parameter if you do not want the error information.

 **Code Snippet**